The Trust Board

 - Has acted as a non-executive director for NHS Sheffield Provider Services.

 - Strong commercial experience and negotiating skills coupled with ability to understand, appreciate, challenge and influence business strategy and direction.

 - Member of the Trust’s Audit, Finance and Investment and Renumeration Committees.

-Richard Keighley joined the Trust Board in February 2018 and is an experienced finance director.
+Anne Cooper joined the Trust Board in December 2018 and is an accomplished senior nurse leader.

 Tim Gilpin joined the Trust Board in January 2017 and is an experienced HR professional.

 - Has worked at executive level in the public sector throughout his career.